-NYSE Euronext (NYX) was removed from the list of buyers of the London Metal Exchange, the largest metals market.
+NYSE Euronext (NYX:US) was removed from the list of buyers of the London Metal Exchange, the largest metals market.

 NYSE Euronext, the biggest U.S. exchange owner, was notified of the decision, James Dunseath, an exchange spokesman in London, said yesterday.
 “We put in a proposal that we thought offered a fair value.
 We wish the LME well.”